Monday, February 4, 2013

 Be aware of what you eat this holiday season

-Regulate food intake and do not eat too much fatty foods this Christmas as the incidence of cardiovascular diseases usually rises right after the holidays, the Department of Health (DOH) here warned.
+Litson (Roasted Pork) a favorite holiday food together with other fatty foods.
+Regulate food intake and do not eat too much fatty foods this Christmas as the incidence of cardiovascular diseases usually rises right after the holidays, the Department of Health (DOH) here warn...

 Read more »